-It’s easy to get inspired by pretty pictures but kitchen are also functional spaces and very personal.
+It’s easy to get inspired by pretty pictures but kitchens are also functional spaces and very personal.
 Identity driven design helps optimize the look and function.

 Dream Kitchen Design – Why So many Designs lead to Regrets